 Raptor Care & Treatment

-- The clinic is financed entirely by private donations and in-kind gifts of medical supplies, pharmaceuticals and food for critical patients; the Zoo absorbs all other costs.
-Donations help further our mission of providing the best medical care possible for our patients.
+- The Zoo absorbs all costs for the care of these birds.
+Donations help further our mission of providing the best possible care for our patients.

 What To Do If You Find an Injured Raptor